bitsofcotton/p0/README.md

 Because of this, we can handle any function a.e. which we can lebesgue integrable if range is large enough.

 # Tips
-When we northPole twice, we can apply them into delta itself, then, summation of which one.
-With this form, we should shrinkMatrix on some range because the definition applies: f(x+delta)-f(x) series, then, Sum(g(f(x+delta)-f(x))) series, they needs sectional measurement to make meaning reasonable, but to do so, we need shrinkMatrix.
+When we northPole twice, we should shrinkMatrix on some range because the definition applies: df(x) series but they needs sectional measurement to make meaning reasonable, so we need shrinkMatrix.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing